Dilute versus full strength formula in exclusively formula-fed preterm or low birth weight infants

 The available evidence on the reduction in time taken for infants to attain an adequate energy intake as a result of use of dilute formula is based on three small low quality studies.
 No evidence was reported on outcomes such as gastrointestinal problems.
 Also, on the outcome of feeding intolerance, no evidence of important differences between the dilute and full strength formulae was found.

 The aim of the review was to assess the effects of dilute versus full strength formulae on the incidence of necrotising enterocolitis, feeding intolerance, weight gain, length of stay and time to achieve full calorie intake in exclusively formula-fed preterm or low birth weight infants.
 Additionally, it aimed to assess the effects of different dilution strategies.

-Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Conflict, Displaced population, Earthquake, Endocrine and metabolic diseases, Epidemic, Extreme violence, Gastrointestinal infections, Health, http://www.evidenceaid.org/dilute-versus-full-strength-formula-in-exclusively-formula-fed-preterm-or-low-birth-weight-infants/, Infections and infectious diseases (all), Maternal and perinatal health, Neonates/infants, Nervous system and neurologic diseases, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory diseases, Respiratory infections
+Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Conflict, Displaced population, Earthquake, Endocrine and metabolic conditions, Epidemic/Endemic, Extreme violence/Accidents, Gastrointestinal/Abdominal conditions, Health, Infections and infectious diseases (all), Maternal and perinatal health, Neonates/infants, Nervous system and neurologic conditions, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions